 Advance Reservations Required Only for Select Special Events

-With the Zoo’s outdoor grounds and most animal buildings open at limited capacity, advance online reservations are required only for select special events such as Family Free Days and Frosty Free Week.
+With the Zoo’s outdoor grounds and most animal buildings open at limited capacity, advance online reservations are required only for select special events which may include some of the 2021 Family Free Days.
+Please check back to our website in the coming weeks for updates on which events will require advance reservations.

 The Milwaukee County Zoo is currently in Phase 2 of its reopening, with outdoor habitats open, along with some animal buildings and concessions and merchandise outlets with 25 percent capacity for visitors and Zoo Pass holders.